 The activities here include the unearthing of the Kalua pig in the Imu ceremony, while the hosts explain the process of cooking the Imu.
 This is followed by a mouth-watering feast and heartwarming performances.
 Tahitian and Samoan dancers graced the oceanside, with a fire dancer closing the show.

 Wish to take some crafts as souvenirs?
 Bookmark them with a Kapa stamp, for a reminder of this beautiful luau experience.

 Another beautiful luau experience at Maui, the Royal Lahaina Luau promises its guests a memorable experience.
 The evening is filled with Hawaiian music performed live, and breathtaking views of the sunset.

-As you enjoy your time with your loved ones, increase the enjoyment with complimentary drinks.
+As you enjoy your time with your loved ones, increase your enjoyment with complimentary drinks.
 Opt for the refreshing cocktails, or if you don’t consume alcohol, there are non-alcoholic beverages for you too.
 When visiting Lahaina, having a luau experience is a must-do.
-So you return to your home town, laden with information on Hawaiian culture, and a pocketful of memories you are bound to cherish forever.
+So you return to your hometown, laden with information on Hawaiian culture, and a pocketful of memories you are bound to cherish forever.